Katajanokka: Harbour

+Shipyard

+From 1945 to 1970 the Valmet shipyard on the eastern part of Katajanokka built about 160 ships, of which some were sent as war reparations to the Soviet Union.
+The shipyard employed about a thousand people and caused significant traffic past the residential blocks.
+The crampedness of Katajanokka placed limits on how the activity could be improved and production volume be increased.
+In the end Valmet had to find a new place for the shipyard.
+A new shipyard was opened in Vuosaari in 1974 and the Katajanokka shipyard was discontinued in 1977.
+The last ship launched from the shipyard was the tanker MT Tebostar on 26 April 1974.
+There was a scrapyard for ships for some time at the site.

 Icebreakers

 The Finnish icebreakers, with the exception of the multiple-use icebreakers, still spend their summers at the Katajanokka shore.
 Multiple-use icebreakers need to use the harbour only for installing and storage of equipment.
 This service is offered by the Kotka harbour.
 After the Valmet dock activity in Katajanokka had gradually moved to Vuosaari the old equipment pier was leased for the use of the icebreakers on 24 March 1975.
-The last ship launched from the dock was the tanker MT Tebostar on 26 April 1974.
 Individual icebreakers had been spending their summers at the shores of Katajanokka also before this.
 For example in summer 1971 an old system was kept in force, where two icebreakers were at Jätkäsaari, three at Hietalahti and three near the Valmet dock in Katajanokka.
 The icebreakers were connected to the city's district heating network on 10 December 1979.
 Until this they had been generating their own heat and hot water themselves.
 The current icebreakers are Kontio, Otso, Voima, Urho, Sisu and Polaris.
 In summertime, the icebreakers spending their summer at Katajanokka can also be rented for private events.